 Summer traditionally begins on the 21st June, the summer solstice.
 The day when the earth’s axis is most inclined towards the sun, and therefore the day when we see the most hours of daylight.
 However, as we all know, in the British Isles, weather isn’t always that straightforward.
 Already this year, we have seen an exceptionally hot two week heatwave towards the end of May, which saw the majority of the country basking in temperatures that regularly reached to the mid-20s and over.

-Although we can guarantee some rain this summer, we should also see some other purples patches in terms of heat.
+Although we can guarantee some rain this summer, we should also see some other better patches in terms of heat.
 This fine weather is a great opportunity for our horses to get out and enjoy an adventure in the balmy temperatures.
 There are hidden ponds and lakes to be nosed at, woodland dells to be explored and meadows to be cantered across.
 You do need to be careful however, and that’s why we’ve put together a help list of how to look after your horse in hot weather conditions.

 You can lead a horse to water…

 …and in the summer months, you always should!
-As well all know, rehydration in hot weather is vital for pretty much every living creature.
+As we all know, rehydration in hot weather is vital for pretty much every living creature.
 Ensure that your horse’s water is replenished at regular intervals.
 Bear in mind that troughs can be contaminated with algae and animal droppings, so make sure it is cleaned when you top it up.
 Also, just like humans, horses are different shapes in sizes, whilst some may be able to reach the water level in the trough, this may not be the same for all, so it could be helpful to double check.

 If you are planning on going out for a hack, then you should consider what time of day carefully.
 Early mornings and late evenings are likely to be cooler temperature-wise as well as being less intense in terms of the glare of the sun, and you should avoid going out in the middle of the day.
 If you are out and the sun feels particularly fierce, look for shade in which you and your horse can shelter.
 A horse’s skin is just as sensitive to prolonged exposure as a human’s.
 Apply a horse sunblock to any exposed areas, such as the nose or ears to prevent your horse from burning.